-In general, fees can be a constraint on housing development and compromise affordability because the additional cost borne by developers contributes to overall increased housing unit cost.
-However, the City's fees are necessary to maintain adequate planning services and other public services and facilities.
+In general, planning/zoning and development impact fees can be a constraint on housing development and compromise affordability because the additional cost borne by developers contributes to overall increased housing unit cost.
+However, the City's fees are necessary to maintain adequate planning services and other public services and facilities planning/zoning fees are comparable to nearby cities and assessed only to recover reasonable costs of providing services (profit is not a component and the deposit-based fee structure allows for only actual costs to be charged).
+Development impact fees affecting residential development projects in Laguna Woods are outside of the City's control.
+The City does not collect development impact fees of its own creation.

 As noted elsewhere in this Constraints Analysis, the City has not processed a residential development application since the San Sebastian Apartments in the mid-2000s.
-Since that date, the City has evaluated the adequacy and rationality of its fees, and made changes to recover its reasonable costs of providing services, as allowed by state law.
-While some building fees have increased as a result of this evaluation, others have been eliminated.
+Since that date, the City has evaluated the adequacy and rationality of its planning/zoning fees, and made changes to recover its reasonable costs of providing services, as allowed by state law.
+While some buildingplanning/zoning fees have increased as a result of this evaluation, others have been eliminated.
 For example, the City no longer collects parkland dedication (Quimby Act) fees nor library development fees on behalf of the Orange County Library District.
-In addition, the County of Orange intends to end the Moulton Parkway-Laguna Niguel Road Fee Program as early as June 30, 2022, thereby eliminating those fees.
+In addition, the County of Orange intends to end the Moulton Parkway and -Laguna Niguel Road Fee Program in the near futureas early as June 30, 2022, thereby eliminating those fees.
 Therefore, there is a strong likelihood that current development fees for a similar residential project would actually be the same or lower than what was assessed for the San Sebastian Apartments project.
 Due to the City's current fee structure, this would particularly be true if several of the requisite building inspections were consolidated.